duhawala/Kings-Legion/README.md

-# ASCII/Text - Based Game
+# KING's LEGION - ASCII/Text Based Game

 ## Description
 Two cowboy shooters in a small town face off, taking a few steps back.
 With a swift draw at 1..2..3, one falls.